-A miscarriage is a pregnancy that ends naturally before the embryo is sufficiently developed to survive, and around 15% of known pregnancies will result in miscarriage.
-But don’t panic – the risk of miscarriage decreases dramatically after week 8 of pregnancy and by week 13 only 1% of women miscarry.
+A miscarriage is a pregnancy that ends naturally before the embryo is sufficiently developed to survive.
+It’s thought that about 1 in 4 pregnancies will result in miscarriage.

 Who is at risk of miscarriage?

 Recent research also suggests that being very underweight before you get pregnant makes you more likely to miscarry.

-What are the signs I’m miscarrying?
+What are the signs of a miscarriage?

-You should see your GP or midwife if you experience any bleeding – there are often other causes that need checking out, such as an infection or problems with the placenta.
+You should see your GP or midwife if you experience any bleeding: there are often other causes that need checking out, such as an infection or problems with the placenta.

 Many women worry that they have somehow caused the miscarriage, but this is rare.
 It is often nature’s way of stopping an unhealthy pregnancy – if the foetus has a genetic disorder, for example.